Making your job interview successful

 The interview

-You are being interviewed because the employer wants to hire people not because he wants to trip you up or embarrass you.
+You are being interviewed because the employer wants to hire people, not because he wants to trip you up or to embarrass you.
 Throughout the interview the employer will be searching for your strong and weak points, evaluating you on your qualifications, skills and intellectual qualities, and he/she will probably probe deeply to determine your attitudes, aptitudes, stability, motivation and maturity.

-Never lose sight of why you are there, recognise that like any selling situation, they are the buyer and you are the seller and it is initially your job to convince them that you are the right product.
+Never lose sight of why you are there, recognise that like any selling situation, they are the buyer and you are the seller and it is initially your job to convince them that you are the right person.

 Relate the interview to the classic selling situation; understand that the product you are selling is you so sell yourself on your skills, experience and attributes.